dinomite505/learning_docker/docker-container-assignment/README.md

 ```
 docker container run -d --name proxy -p 80:80 --network my_app_net
 ```
-We will focus on creating our own custom network for our three containers.
+We will focus on creating our own custom network for our three containers:
 <br>

 ```